 What is cyclist's low back pain?

-Cycling is a sport that is relatively accessible to all, which provides good cardiovascular activity without putting excessive strain on the joints.
-However, cycling can cause pain, especially in the back.
+Cycling is a sport that is relatively accessible to all, providing good cardiovascular activity without putting excessive strain on the joints.
+However, cycling can be the cause of pain, especially in the back.

-Low back pain is defined as localized pain in the lumbar vertebrae in the lower back.
-Often described as "common", cyclists' low back pain is not related to a specific disease but is caused by a injury to muscles, tendons or ligaments.
-These elements that support the spine and maintain its function can be extremely stressed when cycling.
+Low back pain is defined as localized suffering of the lumbar vertebrae in the lower back.
+Often referred to as "common", cyclists' low back pain is not linked to a specific disease, but rather to the origin of an injury. injury to muscles, tendons or ligaments.
+These elements, which support the spine and maintain its function, can be put under extreme stress when cycling.

 Cycling is generally a good way to relieve lower back pain.
-However, when cycling is practised in the wrong conditions, it can lead to back pain that can be very severe.
-Low back pain in cyclists can have several causes and different levels of intensity.
-Here is several elements that can cause back pain when cycling:
+However, when practised in the wrong conditions, cycling can lead to back pain that can be very severe.
+Low-back pain in cyclists can have several origins and different levels of intensity.
+Here's several factors that can cause back pain when cycling:

 - saddle and handlebar adjustment to be reviewed